 A Cloud firewall sits between a website and its visitors.
-Each request is scanned by the firewall before it hits the website hence a cloud firewall can block a malicious request before reaching a WordPress site.
+The firewall scans each request before it hits the website; hence a cloud firewall can block a malicious request before reaching a WordPress site.

 Most cloud firewalls also speed up the site by providing CDN support.
 The website is served from different servers across the globe.

-Below is the list of Cloud firewalls that are easy to set up and provide excellent features to keep your site secure.
+Below is the list of Cloud firewalls that are easy to set up and provide excellent features to secure your site.

 Besides this, Sucuri provides CDN support that serves your WordPress site over the content delivery network.
 It reduces the bandwidth of the origin server and improves website loading speed.
-There is also a WordPress plugin that can be installed from the WordPress plugins page.
+There is also a WordPress plugin that we can install from the WordPress plugins page.
 Sucuri’s WP plugin monitors all the changes happening on the site and emails the admin regarding them.

 Sucuri’s basic plan starts with $199/year and goes all the way up to $499/year for businesses.
 It is expensive but provides great WordPress protection from all types of threats.